Azure Pricing Overview: How Does it Work

 Azure offers special pricing for running development and testing environments in the Azure cloud.
 There are no additional software charges for Microsoft software on Dev/Test VMs.
 Windows and SQL Server VMs come with discounted rates.
 It helps businesses manage costs during the application development lifecycle.

-Azure Pricing: Table of Prices of Core Azure Services
+Azure Pricing: Table of Azure Cloud Pricing

 Azure ServiceDescriptionRegionPricing